cg20231c/unity-graphics-bangan/README.md

 Reflection Probes are objects used to gathed environmental data from their surroundings and create a "cubemap" texture used to render reflections on objects that require them

 ## Ambient Lighting
-Ambient lighting refers to the even and indirect light that illuminates a scene without a specific light source
+Ambient lighting refers to the even and indirect light that illuminates a scene without a specific light source.
+Instead of being caused by individual light source, ambient lighting represents the overall, indirect light that fills a scene.
+It serve to provide a basic level of illumination to all objects, ensuring that they are not in complete darkness where direct light doesn't reach

 ## Light Types
 ### 1. Directional Lights